serhatbek/javascript-projects/Tabs/README.md

 ### Adding JavaScript Functionality

 Lastly, we'll add JavaScript code to handle tab navigation and toggle the **active** state class of tab buttons and content panels.
+By using the data-id attribute, we establish a relationship between tab buttons and content panels, allowing us to easily toggle their visibility and active states based on user interaction.

 ```javascript
 const tabButtons = document.querySelectorAll('.tabs__pills .btn');